-- 1. Newly licensed insurers that propose to use the SBA will require BMA approval; - Existing entities not using the SBA will be required to obtain BMA approval before using the SBA for all liability types not using the SBA; and

-3. Existing entities that are already using the SBA will be required to obtain prior approval from the BMA for all new insurance policies written post-implementation.
-This shall include new and existing product types written under a new insurance policy.
+- 1. Newly licensed insurers that propose to use the SBA will require BMA approval; - 2.
+Existing entities not using the SBA will be required to obtain BMA approval before using the SBA for all liability types not using the SBA; and - 3.
+Existing entities that are already using the SBA will be required to obtain prior approval from the BMA for material changes to their SBA model.
+Additionally, the SBA models used by existing insurers are currently and will continue to be subjected to appropriately tailored in-depth supervisory review processes.